2022–23 Sunderland A.F.C. season

-The 2022–23 season is Sunderland's 144th season in the existence and the club's first season back in the Championship since the 2017–18 season following their promotion via the play-offs last season.
-In addition to the league, they will also compete in the 2022–23 FA Cup and the 2022–23 EFL Cup.
+The 2022–23 season was Sunderland's 144th season in their existence, and the club's first season return in the Championship since the 2017–18 season, following their promotion via the play-offs in the previous season.
+In addition to the league, they also competed in the FA Cup and the EFL Cup.

+The club finished sixth in the Championship, and were defeated by Luton Town in the play off semi-finals.